 Czech Feminisms: Perspectives on Gender in East Central Europe.
 Co-edited with Jirina Šiklová.
 Indiana University Press, 2016.

 Panel Story: Life of a Community.
 Pameti trí paneláku: život jedné komunity.
 Photographs Jindrich Štreit.
-Opava: Surbanz, 2019.
-Published as part of the Panel Story project financed by Carleton’s Public Works Mellon grant.
+Also published as a book (Opava: Surbanz, 2019).
+Project financed by Carleton’s Public Works Mellon grant.

 “Feminism and Women’s Rights Activism in the Interwar Czechoslovak Republic.”
 Co-authored with Karla Huebner.
 The Routledge International Handbook to Gender in Central-Eastern Europe and Eurasia.
 Eds.
 Fabian, Johnson and Lazda.
 Forthcoming.